neuralpain/oneclickwinrar/doc/README.txt

   1. Download the latest release from the releases page
   2. Extract the contents of the zip file to a directory of your choice
   3. Add a WinRAR executable to the directory, if necessary
-  4. Customize and/or run the script you want to use
+  4. (Optional) Customize and/or run the script you want to use

 [*] IMPORTANT [*]

   * Remember to extract the `bin` folder with the script files.
 This is necessary for generating the license key.
-  * It is not necessary to customize the script before running it.
-The script will automatically download and install the latest version if WinRAR.
+  * You do not need to customize the script before running it.
+The script will automatically download and install the latest version of WinRAR.